With the debt ceiling debate likely to dominate May-June, we will send out weekly trackers on the issue as developments occur (during the mid-week).

 - We believe a final bill will pass and become law no later than the X-date.

-- As we get closer to the X-date, adverse market reactions to a lack of progress will put pressure on negotiators to craft a deal.
-Unfortunately, this may be the most important and necessary catalyst for action on a deal.
+- As we get closer to the X-date, adverse market reactions to a lack of progress will put pressure on negotiators to compromise.
+Unfortunately, this may be the most important and necessary catalyst for a deal.